vike-and-sell/data-layer/README.md

 Follow these steps to get started with local development:

 - Ensure that docker engine and docker-compose is installed.
+- Rename .env.dist to .env and fill it with data
 - Run docker-compose up --build

+### NOTE

+Every time a change is made you will have to hit CTRL + C to stop the docker-compose and then re-run docker-compose up to have the changes take effect.